-Join David Gassner for an in-depth discussion in this video Using the exercise files, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Using the exercise files, part of Learning Go.

 - This course is accompanied by Exercise Files that you can use to follow along with the demos onscreen.
 I've copied the exercise files to my desktop, but you can place them anywhere on your hard disk.
 The Exercise Files are organized by chapter, with one folder for each chapter in the course.
 Within those folders you will find sub folders for each video, and within those, you will find Go source code files and other assets.
 Go source code files can be edited in any text editor.

 Here I've opened it in TextPad, a common text editor on Windows.
 But throughout the course, I'll be using a product named Visual Studio Code.
 It's free, and it works on Windows, Mac and Linux.
 To work with the Exercise Files in Visual Studio Code, go to the Menu and on Windows, choose File, Open Folder.
 On Mac, just choose File and then Open.
 Then navigate to your Exercise Files folder, I've placed it on my desktop, and then, on Windows choose Select Folder and on Mac select Open.